Matt726-S/777/readme.txt

 Notice: Every time FF makes an update, you must reinstall the mod each time.

-ISSUES As of beta v0.1.2:
+ISSUES As of beta v0.1.3:
 -Packs sounds too loud
--Packs can be heard in outside view if you move the camera close enough to the plane -PFD is broken, the vertical speed indicator is not labeled yet -still trying to fix the EICAS texts and digits issue -hydraulics page is not scaled like real life
+-Packs can be heard in outside view if you move the camera close enough to the plane -still trying to fix the EICAS texts and digits issue -hydraulics page is not scaled like real life
 -Engine symbol on FUEL EICAS page needs to be fixed -Fahrenheit got banned from his computer lol so he cant work

 CHANGELOG:

+VERSION: beta v0.1.3:
+-Removed broken PFD texture

 VERSION: beta v0.1.2
 -New EICAS textures (WIP)